Nothing added, nothing taken away

-We are passionate about growing scrumptious fruit and producing unique and delicious wines with integrity.
 We have become more aware of the importance of integrating with, and causing as little negative impact as possible to, the natural ecosystems on our farm.
 So we have embarked on this exciting journey of creating our wines using natural farming and production techniques.
 For us, this means that:

 - Other than the minimal use of some copper and sulphur, we don’t use any artificial chemical fertilisers, pesticides, fungicides or herbicides.
 We believe that careful personal management of the vines by hand allows for early detection and treatment of any diseases.

-- All work in the vineyard and on the vines, including pruning and harvesting, is done by hand with the help of family and friends (always followed by hard earned lunches and plenty of wine!)
+- All work in the vineyard and on the vines, including pruning and harvesting, is done by hand with the help of family and friends

 - In the wine making process we do not add any commercial yeast and rely on wild native yeasts for the fermentation of our still wines and the first fermentation of our sparkling wines.